 This course is taken concurrently with student teaching.
 The purpose of the course is to explore the Rhode Island Professional Teaching Standards and the Professional Teaching Competencies as goals that teachers must need in order to be recommended for initial licensure.
 Course participants are actively involved in a workshop setting dedicated to understanding and interpreting the Rhode Island Professional Teaching Standards and Professional Teaching Competencies and preparing materials as evidence of achieving those standards.
 In addition, guest speakers provide knowledge of professional education organizations and issues of continued licensure beyond the provisional certificate.

-Completed applications for Student Teaching should be sent to the School of Education.
+Completed applications for Student Teaching should be delivered to the Director of Partnerships and Field Placements in Office 76 of the School of Education Suite.

 Praxis Series information and registration can be obtained on the following website: www.ets.org/praxis.